aspose-total/Aspose.Total-Products/total/en/java/conversion/pptx-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLSX via Java or Online App" h2="On Premise Java API to export PPTX to XLSX without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide variety of file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for Java, you can easily convert a PPTX file to XLSX in two steps.

+The first step is to export the PPTX file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in the PPTX format.
+It provides a wide range of features, such as creating presentations from scratch, adding slides, manipulating text, and converting presentations to other formats.
+With Aspose.Slides for Java, you can easily export a PPTX file to HTML.

+The second step is to convert the HTML file to XLSX using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in the XLSX format.
+It provides a wide range of features, such as creating spreadsheets from scratch, adding worksheets, manipulating data, and converting spreadsheets to other formats.
+With Aspose.Cells for Java, you can easily convert the HTML file to XLSX.

-You can convert PPTX file to XLSX via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSX.
+In summary, you can easily convert a PPTX file to XLSX using Aspose.Total for Java.
+It involves two steps: exporting the PPTX file to HTML using Aspose.Slides for Java, and then converting the HTML file to XLSX using Aspose.Cells for Java.
+With Aspose.Total for Java, you can quickly and easily convert PPTX files to XLSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}